-NBA Trade Rumors: Latest Buzz On George Hill, Courtney Lee, Kyle Kuzma Plus More
+NBA Trade Rumors: Latest Buzz On George Hill, Courtney Lee, Kyle Kuzma, Plus More

 More Rumors

-Speaking of the Lakers, Lakers Nation reported that Clarkson and Julius Randle continues to be on the team’s trading block.
+Speaking of the Lakers, Lakers Nation reported that Clarkson and Julius Randle continue to be on the team’s trading block.

 The report noted that Lakers’ president for basketball operations Magic Johnson is planning to make his team busy in next summer’s free-agency.
 Johnson also said that the team’s pitch will be all about basketball and not “marketing” or “branding”, unlike in previous years.